MjetMulti/Multibot/README.md

-# multibot
+# Multibot

-Python based discord bot
+This is a python based discord bot

+Current functionality:
+- nothing :)